-Plaintiff John Doe D. E. brings this case against defendants United States of America, Robert McDonald (Secretary of the Department of Veterans Affairs), and Mark Wisner, pursuant to the Federal Tort Claims Act ("FTCA"), 28 U.S.C. §§ 1346(b), 2671 and 38 U.S.C. § 7316(a), (f), alleging that Wisner conducted an improper and/or unnecessary physical examination of plaintiff and elicited unnecessary private information.
+Plaintiff John Doe D.P. brings this case against defendants United States of America and Mark Wisner, pursuant to the Federal Tort Claims Act ("FTCA"), 28 U.S.C. §§ 1346(b), 2671, and 38 U.S.C. § 7316(a), (f), alleging that defendant Wisner subjected him to unnecessary and/or improper examinations of his genitals and elicited unnecessary private information.
 Plaintiff claims that the court has supplemental jurisdiction over his state claims under 28 U.S.C. § 1367(a).
-This matter is before the court on defendants United States of America and McDonald's Motion to Dismiss.
+This matter is before the court on defendant United States's Motion to Dismiss.
 (Doc.
-38.)
-Defendants argue that plaintiff's Second Amended Complaint should be dismissed for lack of subject matter jurisdiction and because it fails to state a claim under Federal Rules of Civil Procedure 12(b)(1) and (6).
-For the reasons set forth below, the court grants defendants' motion in part and denies it in part.
-Plaintiff does not oppose defendants' request to dismiss defendant McDonald (Doc.
-42, at 1 n.1) and plaintiff's claims against him are dismissed.
+48.)
+Defendant argues that plaintiff's second amended complaint should be dismissed for lack of subject matter jurisdiction and because it fails to state a claim under Federal Rules of Civil Procedure 12(b)(1) and (6).
+For the reasons set forth below, the court grants defendant's motion in part and denies it in part.